Stouts – U.S. Open Beer Championship

 Perceived Malt Aroma & Flavor: Coffee, caramel, roasted malt or chocolate aromas should be prominent.
 Roasted malt character of caramel or chocolate should be smooth without bitterness.

-Perceived Hop Aroma & Flavor: Optional, but should not upset the overall balance.
+Perceived Hop Aroma & Flavor: Optional but should not upset the overall balance.

 Perceived Bitterness: Medium